Bull Shoals-White River State Park: Recreation

 The park offers 103 riverside campsites, 30 class AAA, 1 class AA, 4 class A, 48 class B, and 20 tent sites.
 Two rent-a-camp and two rent-a-RV sites are also available.
 Picnic areas and pavilions are scattered throughout the park, along with trails through the surrounding woods.
 A marina contains boating equipment and also rents boats.
-The visitors' center offers programs, workshops, camps, boating and fishing exhibits and an aquarium.
-Tours of the power generation plant and other dam facilities are available for a fee.
+The visitors' center offers programs, workshops, camps, boating and fishing exhibits.

 Bull Shoals Lake is Arkansas's largest lake, and is well known as a trout hot spot.
 Rainbow trout and brown trout of record size have been caught in the lake, with bream, catfish, crappie and largemouth bass also plentiful.
 Swimming and other watersports are also welcome at the lake.